vimukt/backend_api_automation/README.md

  3. run on command line/bash  : `npm install`

- 4. once all the dependencies are installed run `npm run test`
+ 4. once all the dependencies are installed run `npm run test` (with report)

  Note :
  Make sure .env & .babelrc is not missing